jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 ## State expansion of franchise

-> - Change created pressures for the states to significantly revise the
+> - States were compelled to substantially revise their governance
->   blueprints for governance that they had drawn during the era of the
->   revolution
+>   structures post-Revolution.
-> - Between 1790 and the 1850s, every state (there were thirty-one
->   by 1855) held at least one constitutional convention, and more than
+> - From 1790 to 1850s, all 31 states by 1855 convened at least one
+>   constitutional convention, with some holding multiple.
+> - **Key motivators for these conventions included debates over
->   a few held several **Disputes over political power, rights, and
+>   political authority, citizen rights, and power distribution,
->   influence—including the breadth of the franchise and the
->   apportionment of state legislative seats—were often what prompted
+>   specifically concerning voting rights and state legislative
->   states to call constitutional conventions in the first place**
+>   representation.**
-> - The torch had been passed to a new generation of political leaders
+> - A new era began with a fresh generation of political leaders,
->   equipped with different ideas who confronted significantly different
->   conditions
+>   bringing novel ideas and facing new challenges.

 ## Expanding Rights